-If you have glucocorticoid-induced osteoporosis (GIO) (see Question 16), the Surgeon General recommends re-testing every 6 months until bone mass levels are stable.
+If you have glucocorticoid-induced osteoporosis (GIO) (see Question 15), the Surgeon General recommends retesting every 6 months until bone mass levels are stable.
 In all cases of monitoring, DXA testing of the hip and/or spine is the most accurate.
 Peripheral testing (heel or wrist) is not valuable in the assessment of your progress or for diagnosis of osteoporosis.
 Although some clinicians may use urinary or blood biomarkers to evaluate whether a certain treatment is working, these markers are not currently predictive of the way patients will respond to treatments.
-Further study is needed to determine which markers clearly indicate whether BMD is increasing and which markers indicate that fracture risk is reduced (see Question 40).

-Depending on the type of medication you are on, the extent of bone loss when you were first tested, and how you're tested for improvement will give you some clues as to the length of your treatment and how often you need to be monitored:
+Further study is needed to determine which markers clearly indicate whether BMD is increasing and which markers indicate that fracture risk is reduced (see Question 39).
+Depending on the type of medication you are on, the extent of bone loss when you were first tested, and how you are tested for improvement will give you some clues as to the length of your treatment and how often you need to be monitored:

 Menopause hormone therapy (MHT).
 If you are on any product containing estrogen, you will need to be reevaluated at least annually to determine if you should stay on it.
 Typically, if you are on MHT for hot flashes and night sweats or vaginal dryness, your bones are going to benefit from the estrogen regardless of how long you are on it.
 Based on the WHI results, most clinicians recommend that estrogen or estrogen-containing products be taken for the shortest period of time possible, usually 5 years or less.
 After that time, it's believed that the risks of breast cancer and stroke go up enough to outweigh the benefits of estrogen.
 However, that is a decision to be made by you and your clinician.
 The fastest rate of bone loss occurs in the first 4 to 8 years following menopause, so if you are on MHT for menopausal symptoms, of course you will benefit from its protective effects on bone.
 Evidence shows that once MHT is stopped, bone loss increases almost immediately, usually at the same rate as before you started MHT.
-Having regular bone mineral density tests will assist you in your decision-making only from the standpoint that if you no longer need MHT for moderate to severe menopausal symptoms, you may need another medication if your DXA test shows osteopenia or osteoporosis.
+However, one study found that beneficial effects on bone were present several years later among women who had used MHT in the first 2 to 3 years after menopause.
+Having regular BMD tests will assist you in your decision-making from the standpoint that if you no longer need MHT for moderate to severe menopausal symptoms, you may need another medication if your DXA test shows osteopenia or osteoporosis.